OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 for doing calls to REST services.
 It turns out that we're even more fortunate, since `requests` has built in support for the `Link` header.
 This makes it dead simple to iterate over all the results.
-For this little excercise, we're fetching all the images, erfgoedobjecten, aanduidingsobjecten and themas from the municipality of `Knokke-Heist`.
-It takes very little effort to write and delivers a mass of URI's at our feet.
+For this little excercise, we're fetching all the images (:ref:`beeldbank-zoeken`), themas (:ref:`inventaris-themas-personen-gebeurtenissen`), erfgoedobjecten and aanduidingsobjecten (:ref:`inventaris-erfgoedobjecten-aanduidingsobjecten`) from the municipality of `Knokke-Heist`.
+It takes very little effort to write and drops a mass of URI's at our feet.

 .. literalinclude:: link_header.py
     :language: python

 If we execute this command, we now get a big, long list of URI's on our screen.
-It works perfectly, but it's not that satisfying.
+It works well, but it's not that satisfying.
 A URI might be good for a machine, but we don't really know what it represents.
 So, what can we do?

 No context, no information